 new life chapter?

 Helping you negotiate the “second half of life”

 Walsh Wealth Strategies also has an interest in helping people negotiate the “second half of life”.
 Typically, this occurs when you are about 50 or so.
 It’s that time in your life when look back at what you’ve accomplished and think about what you would still like to accomplish.
 When can I retire?
 Do I even want to retire?
 Do I want to change the purpose of my work?
 Do I want to give back?
 Do I want to leave a legacy?
 These broad questions lead to at least analysis and perhaps of modification of a number of planning areas, including:

 social security timing | long-term care planning | investment strategies

 “What lies behind us and what lies before us are tiny matters compared to what lies within us.”

 Check the background of this financial professional on FINRA's BrokerCheck.

 Securities offered through Cambridge Investment Research, Inc. A registered broker/dealer.
 Member FINRA/SIPC.
 Advisory services offered through Cambridge Investment Research Advisors, Inc., a Registered Investment Adviser.
 Walsh Wealth Strategies and Cambridge are not affiliated.

-Securities licensed in CA, DC, DE, GA, MD, VA, WV
+Securities licensed in CA, DC, DE, GA, MD, VA, WV, NY